iPapatsoris/Maximum-Independent-Set/README.md

 ```

 This indicates that there is an edge between nodes x1 and y1, x2 and y2, etc. The nodes on the left column are sorted in ascending order,
-the nodes on the right corner that correspond to a specific node on the left are also locally sorted in ascending order, and are
+the nodes on the right column that correspond to a specific node on the left are also locally sorted in ascending order, and are
 larger than the corresponding left column node.
 Any nodes that belong within the total node count but don't appear on the list, are considered zero degree nodes.

+A graph that uses this format can be easily generated with SNAP, by using a command like the following:
+`Snap-4.0/examples/graphgen/graphgen -g:e -n:100 -m:500 -o:graph.txt`

 ### Output